mkudija/mkudija.github.io/reading/notes/2019-03-10-Lead Yourself First.md

 ## Chapter 12 - Martin Luther King, Jr.
 - "To sustain moral courage, a leader must tend to the soul as well as the mind" (153)
-  - [2nd movement of Beethoven's *Emperor* concerto](https://www.youtube.com/watch?v=MbrBQwRmd2I) captures this kind of refleciton
+  - [2nd movement of Beethoven's *Emperor* concerto](https://www.youtube.com/watch?v=MbrBQwRmd2I) captures this kind of reflection

 ## Chapter 13 - John Paul II